caerphoto/velum/README.md

 The admin page lists all images currently available, any of which can be clicked to insert the appropriate Markdown code into the current article in the editor.

-Images can be uploaded or deleted via the admin page, currently only one at a time.
-If you need to upload multiple images it's probably quicker and easier to use something like FTP for now, until I can implement batch uploading/deletion.
+Images can be uploaded or deleted via the admin page, with a maximum upload size of 25MB total.
+Uploaded images will be stored in the configured content directory under `images/<4-digit-year>/<2-digit-month>`, to help with organisation.

+When images are uploaded, thumbnail versions of them will be generated automatically, to avoid the need to load the full-sized versions in the admin page image list.
+This can be quite a lengthy process if large and/or many images are uploaded, but a progress bar will be displayed that shows how many thumbnails are left to generate.
+Thumbnails are generally around 3–7KB.

+If images were uploaded via other means, e.g. by FTP, thumbnail generation will begin automatically when the admin page is loaded.
+As with uploading via the admin page, a progress bar will be displayed.

 ## Comments